-With a seascape of unspoilt, brightly coral reef, and incredible sea life, St Thomas in US Virgin Islands is any scuba divers’ paradise.
-Take the plunge into the warm, tropical 78°F to 83°F waters of St Thomas, and explore caves, coves, ship wrecks and pinnacles.
+With a seascape of unspoiled, bright coral reef, and incredible sea life, St Thomas in US Virgin Islands is any scuba divers’ paradise.
+Take the plunge into the warm, tropical 78°F to 83°F waters of St Thomas, and explore caves, coves, shipwrecks and pinnacles.

-Whether you’re a beginner or advanced diver, the island boast plenty of dive spots to suit ever level of dive expertize.
+Whether you’re a beginner or advanced diver, the island boasts plenty of dive spots to suit ever level of dive expertise.
 Here are the best five dive spots surrounding this amazing island.

 Cow and Calf

 Accessible from both St Thomas and St John, these two outcroppings dive sites is an underwater dream with arches, canyons and swim-throughs.
 Given its name by drunken sailors who mistook the rocks for a cow and calf, today the 45 feet dive is perfect for beginners.
 The fairly calm waters, and an abundance of fish, lobsters and reef sharks to see, makes this dive spot very popular amongst tourist for both snorkeling and diving.
 Calf Rock is smaller, but has a bigger variety of sea animals, while Cow Rock is bigger and has a maze of swim-throughs.

 There is no better place to do a wreck dive than at Butler Bay Wrecks.
 Located on the northwest tip of St. Croix, this dive site is made up of five wrecks - moving at a fast pace all be accessed in one dive.
 The dive spot consists of two deep dives - a 177 foot long, steel hulled Venezuelan freighter called The Rosaomaira and a 177 steel-hulled freighter called Rosa Marie - and three shallow dives (a trawler, tug boat, and oil barge).
 With the maximum depth of 200 feet, this wreck dive is the perfect spot for intermediate divers.